 - Unit rules

-- enrolment in the Master of Professional Engineering (Software Engineering specialisation)
+or 62550 Master of Professional Engineering (Software Engineering)

 Pressman, R. S. Software Engineering: a Practitioner's Approach, 7th edn: McGraw-Hill 2009